UninformedPleb/adore/README.md

 	}
 ```

-Do that for all of the stored procs in the schema.
+Do that for all of the stored procs in the schema, and the schema class is

-And then we're done.
+complete.

 ```C#
 }